Spectral Subsampling MCMC for Stationary Multivariate Time Series with Applications to Vector ARTFIMA Processes: Applications

 The third dataset contains $\numprint{50,001}$ observations of nitrogen dioxide (NO2) and particulate matter (PM10) pollution at two streets in central Stockholm, giving a four-dimensional time series.
-The data are measured on an hourly scale for the time period May 31, 2008 until October 31, 2015.
-The data contain a few missing values that are imputed with the {\sf na.interp} function in R. The series are analyzed in logs through the transformation $\log(x_t-\min \{x_t\}_{t=1}^T + 1 )$ and filtered through an estimated seasonal $\mathrm{ARIMA}(0,0,0)(1,0,1)_{24}$ to remove the natural 24 hour cyclic trend.
-Figure \ref{fig:SthlmPollutionData} plots the transformed data.
+The data are measured hourly for the time period February 16, 2010 until October 31, 2015.
+The missing values are imputed with the \texttt{na.interp} function for seasonal data in R. The series are analyzed in logs through the transformation $\log(x_t-\min \{x_t\}_{t=1}^T + 1 )$ to make the series more normally distributed; we subtract the minimum value and add one to ensure that the series are positive before taking logs (the two PM10 series have a few negative values and the N02 series have some values that are very close to zero).
+The transformed series are finally filtered through an estimated seasonal $\mathrm{ARIMA}(0,0,0)(1,0,1)_{24}$ to remove the natural 24 hour cyclic trend.
+The autocorrelation functions of the residuals from this particular seasonal ARIMA model indicate stationarity for all four filtered series.
+Figure \ref{fig:SthlmPollutionData} plots the transformed and filtered data.
+The raw data are plotted in Figure \ref{fig:SthlmPollutionRawData} in Appendix \ref{app:additionalresults}.